Welllee12366/ViTs-Applications/Readme.md

     year={2020}
     }
 # Disclaimer
 This repository is only use for research.
 If it violates your rights and interests, please **submit an issue** to contact us.
 We will respond as soon as possible.
-At the same time, we also invite you to help us improve it
+At the same time, we also invite you to help us improve it!